sgryphon/dungeons-dragons-zoned-combat/zoned-combat.md

 Similarly when you Engage a creature in their Ranged zone, they get pulled into the Close Combat zone and into the Melee.
 This also represents the abstract nature of combat; they lose their ranged advantage.

+It is not necessarily that the new creature has been moved into the melee, but may be that the melee has expanded/moved to where the creature is.

 Note that engaging someone who is in their Ranged zone requires a lot of movement, so you generally need either access to additional movement, or to give up your action by Dashing.

 ### Avoiding engagement: tactics check